 - A double boiler – you can use what you have in the kitchen but make sure that the inner pot is stainless steel.
 The reason that you use a double boiler is the water bath principle.
 You do not want to scald the milk.
 If you placed the pot directly on the stove top you would scald the milk.

 - Thermometer for temperature control

-- Muslin or chux cloth - for draining the curd
+- Hygienic draining cloth, muslin or chux cloth – for draining the curd

 - Stovetop or microwave